mne-tools/mne-python/doc/contributing.rst

    text editors and are available on all three major platforms.
 Both provide plugins that facilitate editing python code and help avoid bugs and style errors.
 See for example linterflake8_ for Atom_.
-   The Spyder_ IDE is espectially suitable for those migrating from Matlab.
+   The Spyder_ IDE is especially suitable for those migrating from Matlab.
    EPD_ and Anaconda_ both ship Spyder and all its dependencies.
    As always, Vim or Emacs will suffice as well.